dshanke/cv-shanke/cv/index.md

 - Implemented password hash generation algorithm in Sybase 15.x only by looking at the somewhat vague documentation provided by Sybase.
-The algorithm was used for detecting weak password using dictionary-based cracking.
+The algorithm was used for detecting weak passwords using dictionary-based cracking.

 - Introduced, Conceptualized, and implemented an application module in